T7X

-Tokenization, the process of converting real-world assets (RWAS) into digital tokens on a blockchain, is transforming multiple industries by making traditional assets more accessible, liquid, and transparent.
+Tokenization, the process of converting real-world assets (RWAs) into digital tokens on a blockchain, is transforming multiple industries by making traditional assets more accessible, liquid, and transparent.
 Tokenized assets offer fractional ownership, simplify transfer processes, and reduce entry barriers, appealing to both institutional and individual investors.
 Tokenization’s flexibility has spurred its adoption across sectors such as real estate, finance, art, and commodities, each benefiting from unique use cases.
-Here’s an overview of the top use cases for tokenized RWAS in various industries.
+Here’s an overview of the top use cases for tokenized RWAs in various industries.

 1. Real Estate